 5 Reasons To Declutter NOW

-Lucy has a recital coming up and needs all of these costume pieces so we might as well wait.
+Lucy has a recital coming up and needs all of these costume pieces, so we might as well wait.
 I’m in the middle of a big work project and can’t stop to look up.
-I’m feeling really low energy this week and should wait until I’m more rested and can put energy and effort into the project.
+I’m feeling really low energy this week, so I should wait until I’m more rested and can put energy and effort into the project.

 We default to this without much resistance because, let’s be honest, decluttering just doesn’t seem that important.